uhlerlab/image2reg/README.md

 6. Obtain the prediction of the regulatory embedding for the held-out test condition and use it to identify an ordered prediction set of for the gene overexpressed in the held-out test condition.

 ### Step-by-step guide
 To run the inference example, please first ensure that [``Anaconda``](https://docs.anaconda.com/free/) or [``miniconda``](https://docs.conda.io/en/latest/miniconda.html) is installed on your system.
-If it is not installed on your system, please install it following the official installation instructions which can be found [here](https://conda.io/projects/conda/en/stable/user-guide/install/linux.html).
+To test if it is install please open a terminal and type in: conda.
+If you see an error message saying the command was not found, it is not yet installed.
+If that is the case, please install it following the official installation instructions which can be found [here](https://conda.io/projects/conda/en/stable/user-guide/install/linux.html).

 Next please clone this repository using
 ```